- Summaries branch out on click

 - She ultimately died at his hand and was resurrected as a banshee, after he had completely twisted her soul to become a servant of the Lich King.

-- Although Sylvannas tried to warn Silvermoon before the Scourge's arrival, Arthas faced minimal resistance as he cut his way through the rest of Eversong Woods and city of Silvermoon, leaving a permanent trail known as the Dead Scar and ultimately killing king Anasterian Sunstrider.
+- Although Sylvanas tried to warn Silvermoon before the Scourge's arrival, Arthas faced minimal resistance as he cut his way through the rest of Eversong Woods and the city of Silvermoon, leaving a permanent trail known as the Dead Scar and ultimately killing king Anasterian Sunstrider.